FINTECH.MONSTER

 Resolv plans to expand RWA integration by allocating to additional tokenized investment‑grade vehicles and acting as an underwriting participant.
 Moreover, Resolv intends to extend its delta‑neutral approach into commodities and equities indices via on‑chain derivatives.

-Transparency and Operational Standards
+Will There Be Better Transparency and Operational Standards?

 A key theme of the roadmap is enhancing external observability of risk models and governance parameters.
 This includes articulating underwriting logic, exposure limits, and capital allocation decisions.
 Resolv also plans to engage external risk expertise for periodic review, responding to institutional due diligence concerns.